Red Bull Teams in Football.

 Mike Petke, Backe’s assistant, took over as the manager of the team.
 In 2012-13 yet another overhaul of staff took place with a new sporting director and general manager being hired.
 Players such as Rafael Márquez and Kenny Cooper were released from the club.
 Brazilian veteran Juninho was signed.

 Petke’s more “aggressive style” paid off for the team as the club went on a two-month undefeated streak and won the 2013 Supporters’ Shield as the team with the best regular-season record.
-Despite the strong performance in the league the side fell short in the MLS Cup once again, losing to Houston in the quarter finals.
+Despite the strong performance in the league, the side fell short in the MLS Cup once again, losing to Houston in the quarter-finals.

 The following season the team made the Eastern Conference finals but lost out to the New England Revolution.
 Thierry Henry announced he was retiring from the sport after the season concluded.